RePIC: Reinforced Post-Training for Personalizing Multi-Modal Language Models: Additional Experimental Configurations

 \subsection{Experimental Details}

 Our implementation is based on the open-source codebase\footnote{https://github.com/om-ai-lab/VLM-R1}.
 To train our model, we set LoRA rank as $64$, LoRA alpha as $128$, and use the number of generations per prompt as $8$.
+The base model we used is \texttt{Qwen2.5-VL-Instruct-7B}, a vision-language model capable of processing images, text, and videos simultaneously, with enhanced instruction-following capabilities.
+Following the FLAN~\cite{wei2021finetuned} paradigm, the pretrained MLLM on a large corpus was further fine-tuned using instruction datasets.
+We adopted this backbone because it is open-source and supports multi-image understanding, a crucial feature for MLLM personalization.
+We chose the 7B variant as a suitable backbone MLLM for our experiments, and the frozen copy remains fixed throughout training to perform as a reference policy while GRPO.